MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/consuming/index.md

 # Consuming Web Services

 _This guide demonstrates how to communicate with different web services to provide create, read, update, and delete (CRUD) functionality to a Xamarin.Forms application.
-Topics covered include communicating with ASMX services, WCF services, REST services, Azure Mobile Apps, and Amazon Web Services._
+Topics covered include communicating with ASMX services, WCF services, REST services, and Azure Mobile Apps.

 ## [Consuming an ASP.NET Web Service (ASMX)](~/xamarin-forms/data-cloud/consuming/asmx.md)